-PHYSICAL SCIENCE 07118 A / B 11-12 2 SEM 1 credit
+PHYSICAL SCIENCE 07118 A / B

 Physical Science is the phenomena based study of chemistry and physics.
 Students examine the chemistry and physics concepts from the Next Generation Science Standards in engaging contexts.
 This yearlong look at interactions between matter and energy uses case study approach.
 This course fulfills the current state requirement to take a year of chemistry or physics.
 Students may choose to take Physical Science in lieu of Chemistry and Physics to fulfill their 3rd science requirement.